Daniel Agina

-Daniel Agina (born in Nairobi) is Kenyan football defender.
+Daniel Agina (born in Nairobi) is a Kenyan football defender.

 Career

 Agina went to Jamhuri High School in Nairobi.
 He played in the Kenyan Premier League for Tusker FC helping them claim 2 league championships and 2 East and Central African Championships.

 He was also a key player when Kenya won the Castle Lager Cup in Dar es Salaam and also came second to Uganda in Nairobi.